-Recommendation Frequency Immediately following birth and within the first hour of life Follow recommendations for recording observations given within national guidance (3, 4, 18) NICE postnatal care, NICE intrapartum care and RC (UK) NLS guidance Identify any risk factors that require observations or intervention within the first hour of life such as management of early onset bacterial infection Perform the initial midwifery examination to detect any major Prior to and following birth to enable timely intervention physical abnormality and identify any problems that require referral Once During skin-to-skin contact Skin-to-skin contact is recommended for newborn infants within the first hour For a significant minority of infants positioning for skin-to-skin contact may have contributed to sudden unexpected postnatal collapse and serious adverse outcome (7).
-The level of risk for sudden collapse during skin-to-skin contact is influenced by maternal body mass index, antenatal use of opiate medication, sedation and staff focus on other tasks.
-Throughout every skin-to-skin contact to promote thermoregulation, colonisation with maternal flora and biological nurturing Airway and breathing - check the baby's position is such that a clear airway is maintained - observe respiratory rate and chest movement.
-Listen for unusual breathing sounds or absence of noise from the baby.
-Colour - the baby should be assessed by looking at the whole of the baby's body as the limbs can often be discoloured first.
+Recommendation Frequency Immediately Follow recommendations for recording observations given within NICE postnatal following birth and national guidance (3, 4, 18) care, NICE within the first hour intrapartum care of life and RC (UK) NLS guidance Identify any risk factors that require observations or intervention Prior to and within the first hour of life such as management of early onset following birth to bacterial infection enable timely intervention Perform the initial midwifery examination to detect any major intervention physical abnormality and identify any problems that require referral Once During skin-to-skin For a significant minority of infants positioning for skin-to-skin Throughout every contact contact may have contributed to sudden unexpected postnatal skin-to-skin Skin-to-skin contact collapse and serious adverse outcome (7). contact is recommended for The level of risk for sudden collapse during skin-to-skin contact is newborn infants influenced by maternal body mass index, antenatal use of opiate within the first hour medication, sedation and staff focus on other tasks. to promote Airway and breathing - check the baby's position is such that a clear thermoregulation, airway is maintained - observe respiratory rate and chest colonisation with movement.
+Listen for unusual breathing sounds or absence of noise maternal flora and from the baby. biological nurturing Colour - the baby should be assessed by looking at the whole of the baby's body as the limbs can often be discoloured first.
 Subtle changes to colour indicate changes in the baby's condition.
 Tone - the baby should have a good tone and not be limp or unresponsive Temperature - ensure the baby is kept warm during skin contact 1-2 hour of age Record body temperature soon after the first hour (3).
-Target the temperature range 36.5-37.5°C. Until target reached Feeding and excretion Follow UNICEF guidance providing information to assess infant feeding including frequency of feeds, wet and dirty nappies (19).
-Newborn infants considered suitable for early discharge should have a risk assessment completed by the maternity team that incorporates feeding establishment (3, 6).
+Target the Until target temperature range 36.5-37.5°C. reached Feeding and Follow UNICEF guidance providing information to assess infant Continuous excretion feeding including frequency of feeds, wet and dirty nappies assessment with (19). parent Newborn infants considered suitable for early discharge should have a risk assessment completed by the maternity team that incorporates feeding establishment (3, 6).
 If there are any concerns regarding feeding, observations using the NEWTT2 tool are recommended with escalation for review as indicated.
 Bilious vomiting warrants immediate escalation.
-Continuous assessment with parent Jaundice Examine all infants for jaundice at every opportunity especially within the first 72 hours; if jaundiced monitor bilirubin and use gestational age charts to guide treatment (5).
-At risk groups include gestation <38 weeks, previous sibling requiring treatment, male, low birth weight, multiple birth and Asian ethnicity (1, 5). skin, cornea, gums At every contact
+Jaundice Examine all infants for jaundice at every opportunity especially At every contact within the first 72 hours; if jaundiced monitor bilirubin and use gestational age charts to guide treatment (5).
+At risk groups include gestation <38 weeks, previous sibling requiring treatment, male, low birth weight, multiple birth and Asian ethnicity (1, 5). skin, sclera, gums

-NICE: National Institute Clinical Excellence; RC (UK): Resuscitation Council UK ; HSIB: Healthcare Safety Investigation Branch; UNICEF: United Nations Children's Fund; ATAIN: Avoiding Term Admissions Into Neonatal Units
+NICE: National Institute Clinical Excellence; RC (UK): Resuscitation Council UK; HSIB: Healthcare Safety Investigation Branch; UNICEF: United Nations Children's Fund; ATAIN: Avoiding Term Admissions Into Neonatal Units